Middle School

 When someone anonymously posts hateful memes on her school’s website, Zenobia knows she’s the one with the abilities to solve the mystery, all while wrestling with the challenges of a new school, a new family, and coming to grips with presenting her true gender for the first time.

-The first book I read that featured a transgender girl was Georgeby Alex Gino, one of my first book review.
-I didnt do a great job at explaining what being transgender is like because 1) the subject of transgenders was new to me and 2) writing book reviews was still new to me.
-Its been four years since I read that book and now after reading this story, I now have a better understanding on the subject.
-Im not going to pretend that I know everything about being transgender, but I do have more of a general understanding.
-Zenobia herself gives a better explanation on being transgender.
+The first book I read that featured a transgender girl was George by Alex Gino (see my review here: https://amazingartists.online/george-by-alex-gino/), one of my first book reviews.
+I didn’t do a great job explaining what being transgender is like because 1) the subject of transgender people was new to me, and 2) writing book reviews was still new to me.
+It’s been four years since I read that book, and now, after reading this story, I have a better understanding of the subject.
+I’m not going to pretend that I know anything about being transgender.
+But I do have more of a general understanding.
+Zenobia herself gives a better explanation of being transgender.

 The only problem I had with this story was the abundance of so many characters with their own gender identity.
-I can only handle a story with maybe two or three different issues going on at the same time, but this one has ten or more.
-When a story tries to fit in too many topics at once, each topic doesnt always get the attention that it deserves.
+I can only handle a story with maybe two or three issues going on simultaneously, but this one has ten or more.
+When a story tries to fit in too many topics at once, each topic doesn’t always get the attention it deserves.

-The most important thing to learn from this story is that whether someone is gay, lesbian, trans, gender queer, etc. it is nothing to be afraid or ashamed ofand we are all just people.
+The most important thing to learn from this story is whether someone is gay, lesbian, trans, genderqueer, etc. It is nothing to be afraid or ashamed of.

 https://www.youtube.com/watch?v=pvBwWeG4Rpc&list=PL64ScZt2I7wGxZlXAu0r0UPqpvzF23mgc&index=82